nitesh0007-edith/Pulse-Corp-Data-Engineering-Case-Study/README.md

 ## 📌 Overview

-This case study presents a scalable, resilient, and automated data architecture designed to solve real-world data challenges faced by Pulse Corp—a hypothetical consumer electronics e-commerce organization.
-The focus is on building robust pipelines, ensuring data quality, handling schema evolution, and enabling real-time analytics using modern data engineering practices.
+This case study showcases a robust, scalable data architecture built for Pulse Corp, an e-commerce company dealing with consumer electronics.
+The objective is to ensure real-time analytics, schema flexibility, zero manual intervention, and trusted reporting through automated data pipelines built on Azure.

 ---